LousyCake/tkinter-rock-paper-scissors/README.md

 Contributions are welcome!
 If you want to contribute to this project, please fork the repository and create a pull request with your suggested changes.

 ## License
 This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+Feel free to customize the content further based on your project's specific details.